MicrosoftDocs/azure-dev-docs/articles/jenkins/configure-on-linux-vm.md

 ## Troubleshooting

-If you encounter any problems configuring Jenkins, refer to the [Cloudbees Jenkins installation page](https://www.jenkins.io/doc/book/installing/) for the latest instructions and known issues.
+If you encounter any problems configuring Jenkins, refer to the [Jenkins installation page](https://www.jenkins.io/doc/book/installing/) for the latest instructions and known issues.

 ## Next steps